Top of page

 If you are a copyright owner of or otherwise have exclusive control over materials presently in the archive, you can opt out of online access (outside of Library premises) to the archived version of your website by contacting us.
 Please provide a link to the URL in our archive when submitting your request, and, if you have an original email the Library sent you to notify you or to seek permission, please provide the tracking information at the bottom of the email to help the Library identify your URL in its collections.
 Please note that archived content may still be available to scholars on the Library’s premises and by special arrangement.

-What are the copyright implications of the archiving of our site?
+What are the copyright implications of the archiving of my site?

 The copyright status of your site remains with you.
 Please see our Rights & Access statement that accompanies each web archive collection.